spang-lab/TenSIR/README.md

-│   └── plots/                 Target for generated plots ├── source/                    Directory containing all source code │   ├── tensir/                Module containing all the library functionality (not intended to be used via public CLI) │   │   ├── optimize/          Module containing optimization routines (deterministic ODE solver, grid search, │   │   │                      gradient ascent)
+│   └── plots/                 Target for generated plots ├── source/                    Directory containing all source code │   ├── tensir/                Module containing all the library functionality (not intended to be used via public CLI) │   │   ├── optimize/          Module containing optimization routines for debugging (deterministic ODE solver, │   │   │                      grid search, gradient ascent) │   │   ├── uniformization/    Implementation of the derivative and forward evaluation via uniformization (research │   │   │                      object of this paper)
-│   │   ├── sampling/          Module containing the implementation of samplers (MH and HMC) │   │   └── uniformization/    Implementation of the derivative and forward evaluation via uniformization (research │   │                          object of this paper)
+│   │   └── data.py            Functions for loading data
 │   ├── evaluation.py          Main script to generate the plots
 │   └── generate-points.py     Main script to generate, i.e. sample, points
 └── requirements.txt           Text file containing all dependencies (adhering to the Python convention)